reachweb/statamic-resrv/README.md

 * Fixed pricing: set a fixed pricing schedule
 * Dynamic pricing: increase or decrease prices based a set of rules
 * Easily adjustable checkout forms using Statamic form editor
+* Multi reservations: Create reservations for return trips or multiple different periods in one checkout
 * Report page: see a quick summary of how your business is booming thank to Resrv!
-* Highly tested codebase: 80+ tests, 350+ assertions
+* Highly tested codebase: 100+ tests, 450+ assertions
 * Starter kits available soon!

 ## Documentation